TOV-Protocol/TOVProtocol/README.md

 >"Physical laws are expressed in the same way (have the same form) in all repositories" (inertial or non-inertial repositories) - Theory of Relativity

+#### UD as a universal measurement of value
+In the RTM it states that, when economic goods/services are measured in terms of Universal Dividend, the rise and fall of the price accordingly denotes the rise and fall of the good/service.
+For eg. let's assume the US dollar was a free currency and 1 UD<sub>\$</sub> is worth 470\$.
+If a car priced at 100 UD<sub>\$</sub> after one year started selling at 120 UD<sub>\$</sub>, one can safely assume that the value of the car has increased.
+Normally, we tend to think the opposite, that the value of dollar has decreased, hence the increase in the price of the goods.

+Measuring in UD allows us to compare goods across economic zones, i.e. economies that deal with different currencies.
+The value an artist provides measured in UD<sub>`MUSIC`</sub> can be compared to the value a software developer provides in UD<sub>`GITHUB`</sub>